lrgresearch/gpaw-tools/README.md

                    then the directory name will be /gpawsolve.
 If you change gpawsolve.py name to anyname.py then the directory name will be /anyname -h --help        : Help
--d --drawfigures : Draws DOS and band structure figures at the end of calculation.")
+-d --drawfigures : Draws DOS and band structure figures at the end of calculation.
 -r --restart     : Passing ground calculations and continue with the next required calculation.
 -v --version     : Version information of running code and the latest stable code.
 Also gives download link.
  ```